dan1dr/hr-carrier-sales/prd.md

 **Eligibility logic**: `eligible_to_book = carrier_status == "AUTHORIZED" AND insurance_status == "ACTIVE" AND out_of_service == false`

-**Demo MC numbers** (seeded in MockProvider):
+**Demo MC numbers** (seeded in database):
-- MC-123456 → Valid, authorized, satisfactory rating
-- MC-789012 → Valid but insurance expired → ineligible
-- MC-345678 → Out of service → ineligible
-- MC-000001 → Not found → ineligible

-**Cache**: Redis or in-memory with 24h TTL.
-FMCSA API can be flaky; caching prevents demo failures.

-In the meeting, say: *"I implemented the verification layer behind a provider abstraction so the workflow doesn't depend on a single external service during demos, but the agent behavior is identical."*
+- 1580211 → GREYHOUND TRANSPORTATION INC, verified tier, eligible
+- 260313 → WANNEMACHER ENTERPRISES INC, new tier, eligible
+- 115554 → HEARTLAND EXPRESS INC OF IOWA, premium tier, eligible
+- 138328 → WERNER ENTERPRISES INC, verified tier, eligible

+Any MC number not in the database returns `found: false` with tier `new` and `eligible_to_book: false`.
+FMCSA verification is handled platform-side by HappyRobot via the QCMobile API; the backend stores carrier data from seed for demo purposes.

 ---